victoriatrac/trac-fe-app/README.md

 **6/22/22**
 - started news app for final tile
+- implemented axios call using mock API for now to save limited API calls for news site
+- added pagination to news app

 ## Known bugs
 [ ] Weather: Vercel's environment variables do not correctly deploy.
 Can't get access to weather app API.